This is a list of all electrical and computer engineering courses. For more information, see Electrical and Computer Engineering.

 ECE:5820 Software Engineering Languages and Tools3 s.h.

 Modern agile software development practices for cloud and web-based applications, using state-of-the-art software engineering languages, tools, and technologies; agile software development practices, software-as-a-service (SAAS), and the Ruby on Rails Development Framework.
-Requirements: ECE:5800 or CS:5800; or graduate standing with solid understanding of object-oriented design and programming, and facility with at least one object-oriented programming language.
+Prerequisites: ECE:3330 or CS:2820.
 Same as CS:5820.

 ECE:5830 Software Engineering Project3 s.h.

 Team software development project using concepts and methodologies learned in earlier software engineering classes; practical aspects of large-scale software development.
 Prerequisites: ECE:5820 and CS:5800.
 Same as CS:5830.

 ECE:5995 Contemporary Topics in Electrical and Computer Engineeringarr.